3 Insights on Leading a Start-Up Team

 At both of them, I’ve had six main responsibilities:

-And as each company grew in workload and customers, I took a step back from customer success and marketing to focus on leading and sales.
+And as each company grew in workload and customers, I took a step back from customer success and marketing to focus on leading, sales, and answering any tough questions that come our way.

 Reflecting on my 2,555+ days of leading people at two start-ups, here are three things I’ve learned.